 Colorado Valley Communications (CVCTX) is rolling out fiber to more and more residential and business communities every day!
-Track our progress here to stay tuned to see when you can expect fiber to be added to your area.
+Learn more about our fiber expansion project and the benefits of fiber below:

 Colorado Valley Communications Fiber Project is an exciting undertaking where we bring Fiber-to-the-Home (FTTH) and Fiber-to-the-Premise (FTTP) technology to homes and businesses in-and-outside our cooperative service area.
 This fiber technology will allow our members/customers to have access to ultra-fast, ultra-reliable internet service.

 CVCTX, and our Board of Directors, have committed to a substantial fiber expansion project in order to address and accommodate the internet needs of our members/customers by facilitating considerable upgrades to the network infrastructure.